 How do you know if a college student was homeschooled?
-Is it easy to spot a homeschooled college student out of a crowd of co-eds?
+Is it easy for college professors to spot a homeschooled college student out of a crowd of co-eds?

 Unfortunately, stereotypes still linger when it comes to homeschoolers.
 Some college faculty and students may think they can pick out a homeschooled student a mile away.